Our European Escapes team have been busy scouring this rich continent for brand new destinations for 2012.

 Our home for the next night was on the island of Sveti Stefan one of the most iconic islands in Montenegro.
 Aman Resorts have recently taken ownership of the island and have sympathetically restored the 15th century fisherman’s cottages to make the ultimate in luxury accomodation.
 Not only on the island itself, the resort spreads over a vast area which includes 3 beaches a stand alone villa and two restaurants.
 Next year this will include a state of the art spa, indoor pool and gym – this will promise an amazing destination in itself.

 Our cottages were very different in style.
-Vicky’s had a more rustic, cozy feel with exposed brick and beams, whereas mine was lighter with a lovely terrace shaded by an olive tree.
+Vicky’s had a more rustic, cosy feel with exposed brick and beams, whereas mine was lighter with a lovely terrace shaded by an olive tree.
 These two different styles highlight how the resort can work in both summer and winter.
 After exploring the island through the narrow cobbled streets and pretty courtyards, we accompanied the General Manager, Henry Gray to dinner at the Queen’s Seat restaurant.
 Situated high on a hilltop on the mainland, you get the most stunning views of the bay, and once again we were treated to a postcard sunset.
 We enjoyed a delicious supper of freshly caught fish simply barbequed and a mouthwatering dessert of a deconstructed brownie with a creamy foam.

 Admirably, Vicky rose the next morning to a private dawn yoga session by the pool where she enjoyed watching the sun rise.
 We met at breakfast where our every need was attended to by the friendly, efficient staff.
 Feeling relaxed and smitten with this laid back island living, we reluctantly said goodbye and made our way back to the airport.